yumin-chen/radipan/README.md

 ### JSX Configuration for TypeScript

-To use Radipan with JSX in TypeScript, you need to configure the TSConfig `compilerOptions` with the following settings:
+Follow the below steps to use Radipan with JSX in TypeScript if you prefer to use JSX syntax.
+You can skip this step if you don't use JSX.

+Configure the `compilerOptions` in TSConfig (usually `tsconfig.json`) with the following settings:

 ```json
 "jsx": "react-jsx",